lqdev/luisquintanilla.me/_src/posts/vs-automate-mlnet-schema-generation.md

 ## Introduction

 When using ML.NET models to make predictions, you often have to define classes for the model's input and output schema.
 In a previous post, I showed how you can [use Netron to inspect ML.NET models](/posts/inspect-mlnet-models-netron.html) and manually define classes to represent the input and output schema for your model.
-That works for models that don't have a lot of features.
-However, as the number of features grows, it can become cumbersome to define these classes.
+That works for models that don't have a lot of features / columns.
+However, as the number of columns grows, it can become cumbersome to define these classes.
 Visual Studio has a feature that can help automate that process.
 Assuming you have a sample of your input and output data in JSON format, you can leverage a built-in feature "Paste JSON As Classes" to take the sample and convert it to a class.
 In this post, I'll show how to do that.

 ## Prerequisites

 - Visual Studio 2019.
-Though I haven't tested with VS2022, I assume the "Past JSON as class" feature is also available there.
+Though I haven't tested with VS2022, I assume "Paste JSON As Classes" is also available there.

-## Convert sample JSON data to classes
+## Convert sample JSON data to C# classes

 In this post, I'll work with the *sentiment_model.zip* model to classify sentiment, which you can find in the [dotnet/samples](https://github.com/dotnet/samples/blob/main/machine-learning/models/sentimentanalysis/sentiment_model.zip) repo.